vmintf/SimpleEnvs-Python/docs/api-reference.md

 ### `get_all_keys()`

-Get all available environment variable keys.
+Get all available environment variable keys from both simple and secure loaders.

 **Returns:** List[str]